 Nick was first elected in 1997.
 He has held the positions of Frontbench Spokesman on Trade and Industry (1997 – 1998; 1999-2001), Frontbench Spokesman on the Treasury (1998 - 1999), and Shadow Minister for Education and Shadow Minister for Schools (2005-2010).

 Following the General Election in 2010, Nick was appointed by the Prime Minister to become Minister of State for Schools at the Department for Education where he served until September 2012.
 He returned to the post in July 2014.
 When Theresa May became Prime Minister in July 2016, Nick was appointed Minister for School Standards.
-His responsibilities include teachers and school leaders; the curriculum, assessment and qualifications; school accountability; and the Education for All Bill.

 In November 2016, Nick was appointed to the Privy Council.